 NCR (NCR) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the maker of ATMs and other hardware and software to handle payments had lost 12.02% in the past month.
-In that same time, the Computer and Technology sector lost 3.18%, while the S&P 500 lost 2.86%.
+Prior to today's trading, shares of the maker of ATMs and other hardware and software to handle payments had lost 11.42% over the past month.
+This has lagged the Computer and Technology sector's loss of 2.71% and the S&P 500's loss of 2.84% in that time.

 Wall Street will be looking for positivity from NCR as it approaches its next earnings report date.
 The company is expected to report EPS of $0.95, up 18.75% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.01 billion, up 1.95% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.45 per share and revenue of $7.95 billion.
-These totals would mark changes of +31.68% and +1.4%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.45 per share and revenue of $7.95 billion, which would represent changes of +31.68% and +1.4%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for NCR.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for NCR should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-NCR currently has a Zacks Rank of #3 (Hold).
+NCR is currently a Zacks Rank #3 (Hold).

-Digging into valuation, NCR currently has a Forward P/E ratio of 7.7.
-This valuation marks a discount compared to its industry's average Forward P/E of 15.56.
+In terms of valuation, NCR is currently trading at a Forward P/E ratio of 7.74.
+Its industry sports an average Forward P/E of 15.78, so we one might conclude that NCR is trading at a discount comparatively.

 The Computer - Integrated Systems industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 167, putting it in the bottom 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.